Rhizomatica/hermes-gui/README.md

 - BITX (string)
     - Hardware version - UBITX (U) or SBITX (S)
-    - SBITX includes voice and dual frequency options (phony and data transmission).
+    - SBITX includes voice and dual frequency options (voice and data transmission).

 - HAS_GPS (boolean)
     - Used for GPS calibration function in the radio configuration screen.